meltyourface/blank/posts/Talismans/Beaded-Talisman-for-Prosperity-Emotional-Balance-Spiritual-Growth/index.md

 Geometric Shapes:

-Three distinct shapes will be incorporated in the design: the tetrahedron, icosahedron, and dodecahedron.
+**Three distinct shapes will be incorporated in the design**: the tetrahedron, icosahedron, and dodecahedron.
 They are all sacred geometric shapes that hold specific meanings and intentions:

 1. Tetrahedron: Symbolizing fire, this shape fosters personal power and balance within oneself.
 2. Icosahedron: Symbolizing water, it encourages emotional healing and deepens connections within relationships.